 There are opinions and there are facts.
 The facts are that malpractice lawyers run a business.
 To stay in business, you cannot file frivolous malpractice cases.
 The economic reality of being a plaintiffs’ lawyer is that you cannot afford to file a medical negligence lawsuit unless you are going to obtain a recovery in the vast majority of the cases.
 In spite of all of the chatter, anyone who tries malpractice cases knows that the tie goes to the runner: juries are going to err on the side of doctors.
 To stay in business as a malpractice lawyer, you really have to take meritorious cases or you just won’t survive.

 The trial bars’ own track record speaks to the dubious legitimacy of the majority of their litigation.
 In 2009, 64 percent of all medical liability cases were withdrawn, dropped or dismissed as being without merit, according to the Physician Insurers’ Association of America.
 Less than one percent (0.8 percent) resulted in a verdict favoring the plaintiff, yet these cases continue to be filed as personal injury lawyers play roulette with America’s doctors, hospitals and patients.

 If these were really the statistics on malpractice lawsuits filed by experienced attorneys, all would be sitting in bankruptcy court right now.
 No malpractice lawyer could survive if these statistics applied to them.

-The best way to decrease frivolous malpractice lawsuits would be to require all malpractice claims to be filed by an experienced medical malpractice lawyer.
+The best way to decrease frivolous suits would be to require all claims to be filed by an experienced health care negligence attorney.
 Sure, such a law would shamelessly trample on all of our constitutional rights.
 But so would every other plan to involve the federal government in state malpractice laws.